cinderblock/XLN/README.md

     conn.setSourceVoltage(12, () => {
       // 1A current limit
       conn.setSourceCurrent(1, () => {
+        // Enable the output
         conn.setOutput(true, () => {
           // Delay just a little bit before checking the current setTimeout(() => {
             conn.getMeasuredCurrent(current => {
               console.log(current);
+              // values are returned as strings

-              console.log((parseFloat(current) > 0) ?
+              // Current might look like this right now: '0.000' console.log((parseFloat(current) > 0) ?
 'Load detected' : 'No load');

               // Do more stuff...